The Unregulated Market for Appraisals

 DIG Appraisals charges flat fees based on scope and complexity.
 Never a percentage of value.
 This is not a philosophical position.
 It is what USPAP requires, what the AAA mandates, and what the IRS expects.

-Need an AAA Certified appraiser for a high-value collection, estate, or donation?
+Need a Certified Member of the AAA for a high-value collection, estate, or donation?

 Enquire with Helen →